 1. Home - beginning with the conditions that particular individuals and groups of people currently live under and call home, and what makes them dream of leaving.

-2. The Departure – starting with the moment that someone decides to leave a known location or ‘home’.
-In short, we are looking at when the physical journey actually starts.
+2. The Parting – starting with the moment that someone decides to leave a known location or ‘home’.
+In short, we are looking at when the physical journey actually begins.

 3. The Journey – the particular route taken by each person or group, and any event, experience, situation, landscape marker (a mountain, a body of water, a person, a path, a fellow traveller, a spoken word, etc.), or other experience that was unique to or crucial for the journey.